GWT Basics: AJAX Programming with Java

 The key idea is that GWT is intended to make AJAX programming much easier — especially for programmers already adept with Java.

 In this tutorial, I will show where to obtain GWT, how to install it, and how to get a demo application up and running.
 Due to space limitations, I will not be able to get into the details of all the capabilities offered by GWT, but I will show how to get started, and where the interested reader can go from there.

 Click on the link to "Download Google Web Toolkit (GWT)", which takes you to the download page.

 Click the link to download the latest version of GWT, which is, as of this writing, version 1.4.
 Older versions are available, but there is no advantage or reason to use one of them.
-GWT is available for Windows, Linux, and Mac OS X. In this tutorial, we will be using it in a Windows environment.
+GWT is available for Windows, Linux, and Mac OS X. In this tutorial, I will be using it in a Windows environment.
 However, the steps outlined below are applicable for Linux and Mac OS X.

 Before you begin the GWT installation process, verify that your target machine has a recent installation of the Java Runtime Engine (JRE).
 The GWT installation page states that you need the Java SDK (Software Development Kit) — a subset of which is the Java SE Development Kit (JDK) — but my testing suggests that only the JRE is needed.
 Most Internet users probably have the JRE installed on their machines, but not a full SDK.

 If you have an earlier version of GWT already installed on your computer, remove it by simply deleting the contents of that directory.
 There is no need to go through any Windows application uninstall process, because the GWT installation does not use any sort of installer executable, does not add keys to the Windows Registry, and does not put an entry in the Control Panel's "Add or Remove Programs" applet.